Yep, it’s a book review. A Deep Work summary because it led to some deep thoughts.

 And could one of those things you choose to focus on be what you really want your money to do?
 At your core, what you want your life to be about?
 If you’re sharing finances, obviously, do this with your partner, but sit down, in a quiet place, for an extended period of time and ask the hard questions.

 Think about the breakthroughs that you could have if you really digested, dissected, and just dove into what your life’s priorities are and then how your money can help you achieve those priorities.

 I’m biased, of course, but this seems like a fantastic application of Deep Work.

 I can’t think of much else that is more important.

 If we spend all of our time earning money, wouldn’t it be smart to spend a good bit of effort determining how we’re going to spend that money?

 It determines how we will spend our time and what our life will be.
 It’s everything.

 Money is time.
 You get to spend it twice: once is time to earn the money and once again when you spend the money.
 Don’t take those decisions lightly.

 I encourage you to be very intentional about your own life priorities, and take the time—and do the deep work—of figuring out what’s most important to you.
 I think this is critical to our lives and our budgets and it is worth doing on at least an annual basis.

-PS—I’m not getting paid to say any of this, I just honestly loved the book Deep Work and think you will too.
+PS—I’m not getting paid for this Deep Work summary, I just honestly loved the book and think you will too.